get-gah/setup-gah/README.md

 # setup-gah

-This is simple GitHub Action that setups [gah](https://github.com/marverix/gah) - an GitHub Releases app installer, that DOES NOT REQUIRE SUDO!
+Composite GitHub Action that setups [gah](https://github.com/marverix/gah) - an GitHub Releases app installer, that DOES NOT REQUIRE SUDO!

 ## Usage